iamdcj/javascripts/README.md

 Information and corresponding code related to the JavaScript language's core aspects.

+(If you can't read my writing, read someone else's, they are probably smarter anyways.)

 ## Core Aspects

 A list of the JavaScript language's core aspects;